SensehacK/dev-cheatsheet/ios/lifecycle/documentation.md

 ## Swift DocC

-Spent approx 45 mins deciphering why my github pages wasn't showing the Swift DocC generated static site.
+Spent approx. 45 mins deciphering why my GitHub pages wasn't showing the Swift DocC generated static site.
 Turns out the url for target path component is also lowercase as pointed out by this SO post.

 Note that my repository name was lowercase so I used `-hosting-base-path foobar`.
 The target path component, however, is always lowercase, Idk why.
 [SO | post](https://stackoverflow.com/a/71199418/5177704)